 Over time, mesotherapy’s advantage as a technique led to its popularity for cosmetic treatments.
 Specifically, it became a popular method for skin rejuvenation and cellulite reduction.
 Dr. Pistor’s innovative approach revolutionized the field of aesthetic medicine and, in 1987, mesotherapy was recognized by the Academy of Medicine as a legitimate medical procedure.

 Mesotherapy involves injecting small amounts of medications, vitamins, minerals, and other active ingredients directly into the mesoderm, which is the middle layer of the skin.
-This procedure is typically used for cosmetic purposes, and the key benefits of mesotherapy are reducing cellulite, promoting weight loss, and rejuvenating the skin.
+This procedure is typically used for cosmetic purposes, and the key benefits of mesotherapy are reducing cellulite, promoting weight loss, and rejuvenating the skin, producing results much like what is expected from cosmetic enhancement products such as Belotero.

 During a mesotherapy session, a healthcare professional uses a fine needle to administer a series of injections into the targeted area.
 The injected substances can vary depending on the desired outcome but commonly include vitamins, amino acids, hyaluronic acid, enzymes, plant extracts, and medications like vasodilators or fat-dissolving compounds.